 Preparing for a Phishing Outbreak

-This is why anti-phishing software are also gaining in importance to assist humans with fallible judgement.
-Nonetheless, some common sense tips can still save you from becoming the next phishing victim.
+This is why anti-phishing software is also gaining in importance to assist humans with fallible judgment.
+Nonetheless, some common-sense tips can still save you from becoming the next phishing victim.

 Share this image on your site

 - Pay attention to email sender: Always read the email addresses of senders in your inbox.
 Small spelling changes, characters, punctuations, etc. that indicate an impersonator are a huge red flag.